-Few ARL library budgets have been able to keep up with the rate of price inflation for materials resulting in fewer purchased periodicals and monographs (ARL, 2001).
+Few ARL library budgets have been able to keep up with the rate of price inflation for materials resulting in fewer purchased periodicals and monographs1.
 Justifying current collection policies with this data may have unintended political and budgetary consequences.
 As the popular proverb goes, "Be careful for what you ask for, you may just get it."